KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 The next major component of OpenXR that needs to be created in an ``XrSession``.
 An ``XrSession`` encapulates the state of application from the perspective of OpenXR.
 When an ``XrSession`` is created, it starts in the ``XR_SESSION_STATE_IDLE``.
 It is upto the runtime to provide any updates to the ``XrSessionState`` and for the appliaction to query them and react to them.
 We will explore this in :doc:`Chapter 2.3. <2-Polling the Event Loop>`

 For now, we are just going to create an ``XrSession``.
 At this point, you'll need to select which Graphics API you wish to use.
 Only one Graphics API can be used with an ``XrSession``.
 This tutorial demostrates how to use D3D11, D3D12, OpenGL, OpenGL ES and Vulkan in conjunction with OpenXR for the purpose of rendering graphics to the provided views.
 Ultimately, you will most likely be bringing your own rendering solution to this tutorial, therefore the code examples provided for the Graphics APIs are `placeholders` for you own code base; demostrating in this sub-chapter what objects are needed from your Graphics API in order to create an ``XrSession``.
-This tutorial uses polymorphic classes ``GraphicsAPI_...`` which derives from ``GraphicsAPI``.
+This tutorial uses polymorphic classes; ``GraphicsAPI_...`` derives from the base ``GraphicsAPI`` class.
 There are both compile and runtime checks to select the requested Graphics API, and we construct an apropriate derived classes throught the use of ``std::unique_ptr<>``.

 Update the Constructor and ``Run()`` method as shown and add the following members:
 ``CheckGraphicsAPI_TypeIsValidForPlatform()`` is declared in ``GraphicsAPI.h``.